diskuv/dkml-ghmirror/contributors/doc/LocalProject.rst

 Finished?

-*TODO* Missing a tool to make your own Local Project.
+*TODO* Missing a tool to make your own SDK Project.

 Directory Layout
 ----------------